Mon to Fri:

 • Ongoing filter replacement costs, though less frequent

-• Professional installation often required
+• Professional installation is often required

 Comparing The Two Systems